Last update: June 3rd, 2022

 - Assertion of legal claims and defence in the event of legal disputes which are not directly attributable to the contractual relationship;

-- Further development of existing systems and processese;
+- Further development of existing systems and processes;

 - Obtaining and maintaining certifications of a private or official nature.

-Your personal data may also be processed for certain purposes with your consent.
+Your personal data may also be processed for certain purposes (e.g. processing of your health data for providing of medical products) with your consent.
 You can revoke this consent at any time.
-This also applies to the revocation of declarations of consent that were is-sued to us prior to the validity of the GDPR, i.e. before 25 May 2018.
+This also applies to the revocation of declarations of consent that were issued to us prior to the validity of the GDPR, i.e. before 25 May 2018.

 2.4 Purposes to meet legal requirements (cf. Art.
 6 (1) c GDPR or purposes in the public interest (cf. Art.
 6 (1) e GDPR)

 Like everyone who is involved in the economic process, we are also subject to a variety of legal obligations.
 These are primarily legal requirements (e.g. Works Constitution Act, Social Security Code, commercial and tax laws, Belgian Fiscal Code), but also, where applicable, regulatory or other official requirements (e.g. employers' liability insurance association).
 The purposes of the processing may include identity and age verification, fraud and money laundering prevention (e.g. comparison with European and international anti-terrorist lists), company health management and ensuring occupational safety.
 In addition, the disclosure of personal data may become necessary within the scope of official/judicial measures for the purpose of gathering evidence, criminal prosecution or the enforcement of civil law claims.

 Insofar as it is necessary for the decision on the establishment of a contractual relationship with you, we process, in addition to the personal data received directly from you, any legally obtained personal data from third parties (see Art.
 14 GDPR).